davidly/ntvcm/README.md

 instructions shared with the 8080, and just 16 million instructions unique to the Z80; optimizing for the 8080 will have the most impact.

-    The amazing emulator https://github.com/redcode/Z80 runs zexall.com on my machine in 40.7 seconds.

-    The super-fast https://github.com/anotherlin/z80emu runs it in 20.7 seconds.

-    This emulator runs it in 26.6 seconds.

 Cycle counts are pretty close, but not precise.
 I used documented numbers, which are sometimes incorrect.
 And I made guesses for cycle counts for undocumented Z80 instructions.